Schuch666/DEEP_SOIL/README.md

 ### To update Soil Temperature

-to update wrfinput soil temp. and soil hum. using wrfout from previous simulation used with WRF (don't need this step)
+to update wrfinput soil temp. and soil hum. using wrfout from previous simulation used with WRF (this step is not required)

 wget https://www2.mmm.ucar.edu/wrf/contributed/IPXWRF_WRFV3.1.tar.gz